-The students will be able to:
+At the end of the course the student will be able to:

-- CO1: Develop the basic knowledge on construction, operation and characteristics of semiconductor devices. - CO2: Apply the acquired knowledge to construct small scale circuits consisting of semiconductor devices. - CO3: Develop competence knowledge to construct basic digital circuits by make use of basic gate and its function. - CO4: Construct the conceptual blocks for basic communication system. - CO5: Apply the knowledge of various transducers principle in sensor system
+CO1: Develop the basic knowledge on construction, operation and characteristics of semiconductor devices.

+CO2: Apply the acquired knowledge to construct small scale circuits consisting of semiconductor devices

+CO3: Develop competence knowledge to construct basic digital circuit by make use of basic gateand its function.
-Suggested Learning Resources:

-Books
+CO4: Construct the conceptual blocks for basic communication system.

+CO5: Apply the knowledge of various transducers principle in sensor system.

+Books (Title of the Book/Name of the author/Name of the publisher/Edition and Year)